bockt/MascotScaffoldAutomation/README.md

 ### Synopsis
 Mascot Daemon External Processes:

-After each seach
+**After each seach**

-- Create Mascot Dat File Queue (queue file in tmp folder.
-File name given by task name (spaces replaced by _))
+- Create Mascot Dat File Queue.
+The queue file is temporarily located in ./MascotScaffoldAutomation/tmp.
+The file name is given by the *task name*, as specified in Mascot Daemon  (spaces replaced by _).

-After Completing Task
+**After Completing Task**

 - Read .dat file queue
 - Download all .dat files